 II.
-Nutrition
+GOALS

-\ School Meals
+A. School Meals

 SCPS is committed to serving healthy meals to children, with plenty of fruits, vegetables, whole grains, and fat-free and low-fat milk; that are moderate in sodium, low in saturated fat, and contain zero grams trans-fat per serving (nutrition label or manufacturer's specification); and to meeting the nutrition needs of school children within their calorie requirements.
 The school meal programs aim to improve the diet and health of school children, help mitigate childhood obesity, model healthy eating to support the development of lifelong healthy eating patterns, and support healthy choices while accommodating special dietary needs.

-- All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP) and the School Breakfast Program (SBP). - Nutrition Services offers healthy, nutritious meals, snacks and beverages in compliance with the most updated USDA guidelines and Dietary Guidelines for Americans.
+All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP) and the School Breakfast Program (SBP).

-Meals served through the National School Lunch and Breakfast Programs will:
+1) Meals served through the National School Lunch and Breakfast Programs will:

-- Be accessible to all students; - Be appealing and attractive to children; - Be served in a clean, pleasant setting; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-(Surry County Public Schools offers reimbursable school meals that meet USDA nutrition standards.) - Promote healthy food and beverage choices using the following Smarter Lunchroom techniques: - Whole fresh fruit, sliced or cut / canned fruit is available daily - Daily fruit options are displayed in a location in the line of sight and reach of students - Non-fried vegetables daily - Provide whole grain bread products daily - Ensure that half of the served grains are whole grain - Serve only low-fat (1%), unflavored or fat free flavored milk - White milk is placed in front of other beverages in all coolers - Provide reduced fat condiments when available - Analyze meals regularly to ensure compliance to updated USDA Guidelines and Dietary Guidelines for Americans

-- All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - Student artwork is displayed in the service and/or dining areas
+- Be accessible to all students; - Be appealing and attractive to children; - Be served in a clean, pleasant setting; - Drinking water will be available to all students throughout the school day and throughout each school campus; - SCPS will make drinking water available where school meals are served during mealtimes.
+All water sources and containers will be maintained on a regular basis to ensure good hygiene standards.
+Such sources and containers may include drinking fountains and water pictures. - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
+(Surry County Public Schools offers reimbursable school meals that meet USDA nutrition standards.) - Analyze meals regularly to ensure compliance to updated USDA Guidelines and Dietary Guidelines for Americans - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal

-Qualifications of School Food Service Staff
+2) Qualifications of School Food Service Staff